robhagemans/pcbasic/BUGS.md

 #### Bug reports ####

-Thank you for helping to make PC_BASIC better!
+Thank you for helping to make PC-BASIC better!

 If you find bugs, please [open an issue on GitHub](https://github.com/robhagemans/pcbasic/issues).